 The actual procedure is quite simple.
 You will be given a sedative and a local anesthetic.
 Once those medications are doing their job, small incisions will be made in the natural creases of whichever eyelid is being fixed.
 The incisions allow your surgeon to repair muscles, remove excess skin, or any other procedure that needs to be performed in order to successfully complete the surgery.
 In some cases, this kind of surgery can be combined with certain cosmetic injectables in order to further enhance the results.
 If this extra step interests you, discuss it with your surgeon to see if it can be done.

-For more information about eyelid surgery and all of the other surgical and non-surgical options are offer, call our office today.
+For more information about eyelid surgery and all of the other surgical and non-surgical options we offer, call our office today.
 We are here to answer your questions and find the right steps to get you the results you want.